Cassette Vision: Technical specifications

+Sound was monophonic, but the chip was capable of generating polyphony.

-Epoch decided to capitalize on the NEC uPD77xx chipset as they had already used to develop games on this platform (TV Baseball, TV Vader).
-To achieve this, Epoch decided to put the CPU directly in the cartridge while the shell of the console would only contain the power supply, the controls and the video and sound output.
-Having the ROM, the RAM and the CPU in one chip, Epoch/NEC were able to create a chip that would support 48 bits instruction which was way faster than systems using a separate ROM at the time.
-Using 8-bit ROM though a BUS would have divided the speed by 4.
+Having the ROM, the RAM and the CPU in one chip, Epoch/NEC were able to create a chip that would support 48-bit instructions which was way faster than systems using a separate ROM at the time.
+Using 8-bit ROM through a bus would have divided the speed by 4.
 Although having only the ROM on the cartridge would have reduced their cost drastically, it would have greatly increased the cost of the console itself, incur more R&D cost and delay the release of the console.